dhall-lang/dhall-lang/README.md

 ```

 ... although be cautious when doing so since this URL is mutable and you can't
 guarantee that you get the same result every time.
-You also can't safely
-cache the result permanently like you can with an IPFS URL.

 Check out the [Standard Library](#standard-library) section for more ways to get
 the Prelude.